eficode-academy/rf-advanced-web-katas/exercises/02-bad-flask-app-intro.md

 ## Learning Goals

-- Understand general good steps to do at the beginning of developing test cases.
+- You understand general good steps to do at the beginning of developing test cases.

 ## Introduction

 This is the UI portion of the training.
 The overall goal for the rest of the exercices is to fill the form successfully.
-The exercises will not necessarily get more difficult as they go on, but will tackle completely different issues.
+The exercises will not necessarily get more difficult, but will tackle completely different issues.

 In the following exercises, we're going to write all our keywords into `bad_flask_app.robot` file in the `resources` directory and our only test case into the `form.robot` file.